098765d/dualPredictor/README.md

 - scikit-learn
 - Matplotlib
 - Seaborn

-You can install all the dependencies use command:
+You can install all the dependencies using the command:
 ```bash
 pip install numpy scikit-learn matplotlib seaborn
 ```